 - This recipe yields eggplant slices with a chewy skin and creamy flesh.
 If you like the crispy outer texture that roasted vegetables can sometimes get, cut the eggplant into smaller pieces.

 - Cooking time is very much dependable on what your needs are.
 If you like a chewy texture of the flesh cut back on the cooking time.
 For more crispy skin leave it a little longer but watch out as this can burn or turn into eggplant chips.
 So better experiment with a couple of slices first.

 - You can pretty much change the seasonings as well to match whatever you may wish to eat the eggplant with.
-Add garlic powder, basil, oregano, lemon pepper, thyme, garlic seasoning, Montreal chicken seasoning,… fresh and healthy every time.
+Add garlic powder, fresh basil, oregano, lemon pepper, thyme, garlic seasoning, Montreal chicken seasoning, or fresh herbs… fresh and healthy every time.

 - If you want a little kick to it you can add red pepper flakes before putting in the oven.